SC34 Electrical Safety

 See section 5 for definitions of other items.

-Distribution Electrical Equipment - the Site Distribution System from point of entry to the Site to the agreed single points of demarcation for experimental electrical equipment.
+The Site Electrical Distribution System from point of entry to the Site to the agreed single points of demarcation for experimental electrical systems.
 Including all high voltage switchgear, step down transformers, ring main units, conductors and all other related electrical equipment used to receive high voltage electricity and to re-distribute it at lower voltages.

-Experimental Electrical Equipment - electrical systems directly associated with experimental rigs and facilities requiring additional specialist safety procedures.
-These systems must have an agreed single point of isolation from the Site Distribution Electrical System.
+Electrical systems directly associated with experimental rigs and facilities requiring additional specialist safety procedures.
+These systems must have an agreed single point of isolation from the Site Electrical Distribution System.

-Portable Electrical Equipment - Portable equipment is not part of a permanent (fixed) installation but when used is connected to a fixed installation (or a generator), by means of a flexible cable, plug and socket.
-It includes equipment that is hand held or hand operated while connected to the supply.
-It also includes extension leads that supply portable equipment and are not part of the fixed installation.
-See SHE Code 17 Portable Electrical Equipment.
+Electrical equipment becomes part of a permanent (fixed) installation when connected to an electrical system (or a generator), it includes electrical equipment connected by means of a flexible cable, plug and socket, such as handheld or hand operated equipment while connected to the supply.
+It also includes extension leads that supply electrical equipment and are not part of the fixed installation.
+See SHE Code 17 Inspection and Testing of Electrical Equipment.

 3.4.
 Point of Demarcation

-Point of Demarcation – this is normally a switch or circuit breaker on an Electrical Distribution System that has been agreed by the relevant Electrical Authorising Engineers as the point of demarcation between the two areas of responsibility.
+This is normally a switch, circuit breaker or cable termination on an Electrical Distribution System that has been agreed by the relevant Authorising Engineers as the point of demarcation between the two areas of responsibility.
 This would normally be identified on a single line diagram as the single point of demarcation.

 3.5.
 Voltage